cenkbilgen/TransferPublisher/README.md

 # TransferPublisher

-A description of this package.

-A simple wrapper for creating download/upload URLSessiontask publishers, the same as you can data task.
+A simple extension for URLSession to create a download URLSessionTask publisher, the same as you can data task.